-Reputation management has always been key area for marketing, comms and social media teams, but they are now starting to take an interest in Information Security.
+Reputation management has always been a key area for marketing, comms and social media teams, but they are now starting to take an interest in Information Security.

 The importance of reputation on social media